alfredo-svh/chaoGame/README.md

 4. fight in a karate tournament

 **Game is still under development and the list of actions, as well as UX will be continually updated.

+**Game developed for Linux command line

+**To install and play the game type the following commands:

+make

+./playChao